intel/torch/README.md

 bash install-deps
 ```

-If you are not root user, please install OpenBlas from source code.
+If you are not root user, please install OpenBlas from source code, and add OpenBlas lib directory to LD_LIBRARY_PATH

 ### Building
 Install this repo, which installs the torch distribution, with a lot of nice goodies.